satish-pati/GPU_SIMULATOR/README.md

   - Decoding hex codes into instructions.
 - **Tasks**:
    - Satish:
-       - Implement Core, Memory, and Instruction classes.(by 11-Feb-2025)
+       - Implement the Core, Memory, and Instruction classes & Header files .(by 11-Feb-2025)
        - Implement the logic for fetching instructions & execution of decoded instructions .(by 11-Feb-2025)
   - Niharika:
        - Implement the parsing of instructions &  converting them to hexcodes .(by 11-Feb-2025)